Activism and Social Change

 Repeats available for credit: 0

-Examines how women have worked to empower girls and women and improve the conditions of their lives.
-Explores ways that feminist theories have shaped the goals and strategies of social change efforts.
-Offers an in‐depth look at selected topic areas, connects analysis and personal experience, and prepares students to become effective change agents.
-Prerequisites: WS 101 or WS 201.
+Examines how people in society work to empower their communities and to improve the conditions of their lives.
+Explores ways that feminist theoretical perspectives have shaped the goals and strategies of social change efforts.
+Offers an in-depth look at selected topic areas, connects analysis and personal experience, and prepares students to become effective citizens, able to analyze societal issues from a variety of perspectives.
+Prerequisite: MTH 20 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 - Recognize influences of changing political, social, economic, religious, sexual, historical, and cultural patterns in the creation and perpetuation of injustice.

-- Evaluate effective possibilities for empowering women and working toward positive change in the lives of women.
+- Evaluate effective strategies for empowering communities and working toward positive change to alleviate social and institutional injustices and oppression.

-- Use feminist theoretical perspectives to analyze social change efforts.
+- Use feminist, gender, and queer theoretical perspectives to analyze social change efforts.

 - Communicate effectively in writing, collaborating, and speaking.